eddmann/eddmann.github.io/_posts/2014/2014-01-03-implementing-a-doubly-linked-list-in-c.md

 ---
 layout: post
-title: "Implementing a Doubly Linked-List in C"
+title: 'Implementing a Doubly Linked List in C'
-meta: "Simple C implementation of a Doubly Linked-List."
+meta: 'A comprehensive guide to implementing a doubly linked list in C, covering structure, memory management and forward declarations.'
+tags: c data-structures
 ---

-Following on from the discussion on implementing a [singly linked-list](/posts/implementing-a-singly-linked-list-in-c/) in C, a logical follow-up data-structure is the doubly linked-list.
+Following on from the discussion on implementing a [singly linked list](/posts/implementing-a-singly-linked-list-in-c/) in C, a logical follow-up data structure is the doubly linked list.
-In a similar fashion, the structure is composed from a set of sequentially linked nodes, each now containing references (pointers) to not only the next node but the previous one to.
-This structure is useful if the use-case dictates the desire to traverse the list both forwards and backwards, or quickly determine preceding and following elements from a given node.
-The head and tail nodes can be terminated with either [sentinel nodes](http://en.wikipedia.org/wiki/Sentinel_node) (referred to as 'circularly linked' if only one is used) or like in the implementation shown below, NULL.
-An observational implementation difference between the two structures is that through storing the previous and next reference, it can significantly simplify the complexity and running time of certain operations (removal from the tail being the most obvious).

 <!--more-->

+In a similar fashion to the singly linked list, the structure is composed of a set of sequentially linked nodes, each now containing references (pointers) not only to the next node but also to the previous one.
+This structure is useful if the use case requires the ability to traverse the list both forwards and backwards, or to quickly determine preceding and following elements from a given node.
+The head and tail nodes can be terminated with either [sentinel nodes](http://en.wikipedia.org/wiki/Sentinel_node) (referred to as _circularly linked_ if only one is used) or, as in the implementation shown below, `NULL`.
+One notable implementation difference between the two structures is that by storing both the previous and next references, the complexity and running time of certain operations (with removal from the tail being the most obvious) can be significantly simplified.

 ```c
 #include <stdio.h>